chrisweb/rehype-github-alerts/README.md

 # rehype-github-alerts

-rehype plugin to create alerts (admonitions/callouts), compatible with alerts used by github
+rehype plugin to create alerts (admonitions/callouts), mimicking the way alerts get rendered on github.com

-this is a zero configuration package as all [options](#options) have defaults, but you can use them if you wish to modify default behavior, like for example by default
+this is a zero configuration package as all [options](#options) have defaults, but you can use them if you wish to modify default behavior, like for example by default 3 alerts are defined with a default icon and color, use `options.alerts` to replace them with your own setup

 ## installation